Machynlleth

 Machynlleth ([maˈχənɬɛθ]) is a market town, community and electoral ward in Powys, Wales and within the historic boundaries of Montgomeryshire.
 It is in the Dyfi Valley at the intersection of the A487 and the A489 roads.
 At the 2001 Census it had a population of 2,147, rising to 2,235 in 2011.
 It is sometimes referred to colloquially as Mach.

 Machynlleth was the seat of Owain Glyndŵr's Welsh Parliament in 1404, and as such claims to be the "ancient capital of Wales".
 However, it has never held any official recognition as a capital.
 It applied for city status in 2000 and 2002, but was unsuccessful.
 It is twinned with Belleville, Michigan.

 Machynlleth hosted the National Eisteddfod in 1937 and 1981.

-Etymology
+Toponymy

-The etymology of the name Machynlleth derives from "ma-" [field, plain] and "Cynllaith".
+The origin of the name Machynlleth derives from maes [field, plain] and Cynllaith.
+The ending 's' of maes is the cause of the 'c' of Cynllaith becoming 'ch': maes cynllaith > machynlleth reflecting a standard phonological development in Welsh.

 History

 There is a long history of human activity in the Machynlleth area.
-In the late-1990s, radiocarbon dating showed that copper mining was taking place in the Early Bronze Age (c.
+In the late 1990s, radiocarbon dating showed that copper was being mined in the Early Bronze Age (c.
 2,750 years ago), within 1 mi of the town centre.